Coming up next, our final news roundup and information overload hour.

 I actually just give one donation a year and make it easy.

-They've built well over 1,000 now, and they start in the Lando Lakes community where they're going to have 100 families living together, those that lost fathers and mothers and and those with severe injuries like you had and uh they stepped up and and they took care of your family home.
+They built well over a thousand now, and they're starting the Lando Lakes, you know, community where they're going to have 100 families living together, those that lost fathers and mothers and those with severe injuries like you had.

-And I didn't want people to think, oh man, they're just you just do all this work, so people give you stuff.
+And I didn't want people to think, oh, man, they're just, you just do all this work, so people give you stuff.

-And it took, you know, mentors and to kind of finally convince me, it's like DT, let these guys do something for you.
+And it took, you know, mentors to kind of finally convince me.

-You do so much for guys out there, let someone do something for you.
+You do so much for guys out there.

 What was that like?

-And when I first was burned out.
+I mean, your whole face was burned out.

 The whole face.

-Yeah, people see my face now and think that's what I looked like when I when I woke up from my coma, but it's not my face, I had to.
+Yeah, people see my face now and think that's what I looked like when I woke from my coma, but it's not.

 Well, I just want you to know when I look at you, I see a beautiful man.

-And and uh beforehand, I don't know, uh we really weren't that good looking.
+We really weren't that good looking.

 Oh, I'm teasing.